kingsdigitallab/alice-thornton/frontend/posts/news/2023-05-30-partial-release-book-of-remembrances.md

 For more information on current functionality - including tagging, annotations, images and editorial principles - please see our blog: ['Book of Remembrances: Further Information about the Partial Release'](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-05-30-partial-release-blog/).

 We very much hope you like what you see, and we look forward to your feedback.
-Email alicethorntonsbooks@gmail.com with your comments.
+Email alicethorntonsbooks at gmail dot com with your comments.